Brennan-M/ai3202/Assignment3/README.md

 and should only disregard them when the only other option is 2 horizontal and 2 vertical moves, because currently, I treat a regular diagonal move the same as a mountain diagonal move.
 So I should simply lower the reward for taking a diagonal mountain, possibly only subtracting -5 instead of completely ignoring it.
+I am very confident that with some tuning and tweaking that my custom heuristic would outperform the manhattan heuristic since it would consider the fact that 4 straight moves is less preferable than 2 diagonal moves even when a mountain exists (should no non-mountain diagonal option exist).
+But my error in thinking is currently evident, because my heuristic does not prefer a non-mountain diagonal move to a mountain diagonal move.